hyperledger/fabric-private-chaincode/README.md

   Solution for Hyperledger Fabric. https://arxiv.org/abs/1805.08541

 # Project Status
-Hyperledger Fabric Secure Chaincode operates as a Hyperledger Labs project.
+Hyperledger Fabric Private Chaincode operates as a Hyperledger Labs project.
-This code is provided solely to demonstrate basic Fabric Secure Chaincode mechanisms and to facilitate collaboration to refine the project architecture and define minimum viable product requirements.
+This code is provided solely to demonstrate basic Fabric Private Chaincode mechanisms and to facilitate collaboration to refine the project architecture and define minimum viable product requirements.
 The code provided in this repository is prototype code and not intended for production use.